Testosterone Optimization Therapy

 How is Low Testosterone diagnosed?

-Low Testosterone can be diagnosed with a simple blood test.
+Low Testosterone is diagnosed with a simple blood test.

 How is Low Testosterone treated?